Make use of all those tax deductions Germany has to offer

 If you want an easy to use, English-speaking tool to help you with that, you can turn to platforms like SteuerGo.
 Use a nice interface to guide you through the maximum possible optimization/return you can get, make use of all possible tax deductions in Germany.
 It’s an affordable option that everybody can use and simply removes any complexity.

-If your situation is really complex and you need more advice, finding a tax adviser via platforms like Ageras is also an option.
+If your situation is really complex and you need more advice, finding a tax advisor is also an option.
+If you are freelancer, that can achieved easily on demand via the bookkeeping software Sorted.
+There are more alternatives for freelancers and everybody else on this page.

 Expenses that might occur to preserve, pursue or gain work are eligible to deduction, as income tax law states in Germany.